etopuz/UniSand/README.md

 # UniSand
 A simple 2D sand simulation with Unity and C#.
+(Development is stopped right now.)

 ![SandSimulationCapture](SandSimulation.gif)